cas65/Conversion-between-Binary-and-Hexadecimal-/README.md

 Hexadecimal is more compact and easier to read than binary.
 Since one hexadecimal digit equals four binary digits (a nibble), converting between the two is quick.

 ### Binary to Hexadecimal
 To convert binary to hexadecimal, group the binary digits into sets of four (starting from the right).
-Add leading zeros if necessary.

 **Example**:
 Binary: 10111010